asurak/algoliasearch-client-readme-generator/include/templates/README.md

 The results will be cached during a defined amount of time (default: 2 min).
 There is no pre-caching mechanism but you can simulated it by making search queries.

-By default the cache is disabled.
+By default, the cache is disabled.

 <%= snippet("search_cache") %>